Safety and security obligations for security-sensitive explosives

 Penalties apply for non-compliance.

-All explosives licence and permit holders should have a security plan based on a risk assessment.
+All prescribed authority holders must have a security plan based on section 46C of the Explosives Regulation 2017.
 The plan must cover all activities conducted under the licence or permit.

 Your security plan should be appropriate to your circumstances.
 For example, a security plan for the seller of propellant powders from a shop wouldn't need the same detail as a security plan for a transporter of explosives or major explosives seller.

-All security plans should cover the following principles:
+All security plans should be based on the following principles:

-- Keep explosives secure at all times or under an appropriate person's control (i.e. someone with favourable security clearance, explosives competency and general conduct).
+- Keep explosives secure at all times or under an appropriate person's control (i.e. someone with an explosives security clearance who has appropriate competencies and general conduct).